 D. T. Reed and S. Okajima of Argonne National Laboratory (ANL) have quantified gas production from $\alpha$ radiolysis of WIPP brines as a function of dissolved Pu concentration and brine composition.
 It is possible to use their results to calculate gas-production rates for other Pu isotopes, particulate Pu in contact with brine (colloids suspended in brine, undissolved particles in the waste, and precipitated particles), and other actinide elements dissolved, suspended, or otherwise in contact with brine.
 However, I did not have time to do so prior to submission of these estimates to PA.
 Instead, I considered only dissolved Pu.
-I am currently gathering the information required to extend these calculations to include other Pu. isotopes, particulate Pu, and important isotopes of other actinide... elements.
+I am currently gathering the information required to extend these calculations to include other Pu. isotopes, particulate Pu, and important isotopes of other actinide elements.
 Eventually, Garner and I may include some or all of these other factors in the reaction-path model.

-Reed and Okajima (in prep.) have observed H2 production, but not O2 production, from brine radiolysis in experiments carried out with 239pu.
-Recently, they have observed production of both Ha and Oa in Recently, they have observed production of both H2 and O2 in runs conducted with 238Pu.
+Reed and Okajima (in prep.) have observed H2 production, but not 02 production, from brine radiolysis in experiments carried out with 239Pu.
+Recently, they have observed production of both We and On the Recently, they have observed production of both H2 and O2 in runs conducted with 238pu.
 These studies and previous laboratory studies reviewed by Reed and Okajima (in prep.) suggest that, given sufficiently high absorbed doses, the O2 production rate eventually approaches 50% that of H2 in both pure H2O and brines.
-Strictly speaking, 02 is not a direct product of the radiolytic decomposition of H2O: Instead, O2 forms by the breakdown of O-containing intermediate species, such as H2O2 in pure H2O and, possibly, ClO3- (chlorate) or ClO4 (perchlorate) in brines.
+Strictly speaking, 02 is not a direct product of the radiolytic decomposition of Instead, 02 forms by the breakdown of O-containing intermediate H20: species, such as H2O2 in pure H2O and, possibly, ClO3" (chlorate) or Cl04 (perchlorate) in brines.
 On the other hand, it is possible that these intermediate species will react with electron donors (reductants), such as steels, other Fe-base alloys, other metals, or organic matter, before they produce significant 02.
 However, to simplify brine radiolysis for the reaction-path model, Garner and I are. using the equation:

-$H{20} = H{2} + 0.50{2}$ .
+$$H{20} = H_2 + 0.50_2$$ .